 Changes in the LIGO Operations budget baseline are initiated through a documented request submitted by the cognizant account manager to the Business Manager, who chairs the Change Control Board.
-Requests are required for all cumulative budget changes within a subsystem account that exceed \$50,000.
+Requests are required for all changes to budget and work scope.
 The cognizant manager initiates the request, and if the need for a change control action is not certain, the burden on the cognizant manager shall be that a documented request will be made.

-For the Operations activities of the LIGO Laboratory, the Business Manager logs each received Change Request and schedules meetings of the LIGO Change Control Board (CCB) to conduct reviews of open Change Requests.
+For the Operations activities of the LIGO Laboratory, the Financial Analyst logs each received Change Request onto the liens list and schedules meetings of the LIGO Change Control Board (CCB) to conduct reviews of open requests.
 The Laboratory CCB consists of the following individuals:

-- The LIGO Deputy Director (chair);
+- The Chief Operations Officer (signs for the Directorate)

-- The Observatory Heads;
+- The Observatory Heads

-- The ADs for both Observatory and MIT Operations;
+- The Associate Directors for both Caltech and MIT Operations

-- The leaders of CIT Detector Science Group, the Laboratory Computing Group, CDS, CIT Astrophysics and Analysis Groups
+- The leaders of the CIT Detector Science Group, the Laboratory Computing Group, CDS, Caltech Astrophysics and Analysis Groups

-- The Laboratory Chief Engineer;
+- The Laboratory Chief Engineer

-- The Laboratory Chief Detector Scientist;
+- The Laboratory Chief Detector Scientist

-- The Business Manager.
+- The Business Manager (chair)